 Mitchelle De Leon

-Mitchelle De Leon is an Associate supporting CEA’s Environmental Policy & Advocacy practice.
+Mitchelle De Leon is an Associate supporting CEA’s Environmental Policy & Advocacy group.
 He has over five years of experience working with leading environmental organizations, public agencies, and businesses at the intersection of environmental policy, social equity, and economic development, specializing in stakeholder engagement and advocacy, program management, and organizational strategy development.

 Since joining CEA in 2016, Mitchelle has served as a consultant to the Klamath River Renewal Corporation to implement the largest dam removal project in U.S. history by decommission four hydroelectric dams on the Klamath River.
 He currently manages a portfolio of stakeholder engagement initiatives in an effort to mitigate project risks, ensure transparency, and build trust with stakeholders in the context of the Klamath Basin’s complex natural resource management history.